-In virtually all cases, the boss will ask for your candor (whether they really want it or not).
-This action won't be a panacea, but it can be very helpful when you later need to deliver a difficult message since they've requested candor.
+In virtually all cases, the boss will ask for your candor (whether they want it or not).
+This action won't be a panacea, but it can be helpful when you later need to deliver a difficult message since they've requested candor.

 Avoid allowing bad ideas to gain momentum.
-In project management there is a mantra—"Kill what's ugly while it's young" which essentially means that the time to kill a bad idea is at the outset not later on when time and resources have been expended.
+In project management, there is a mantra—"Kill what's ugly while it's young", which essentially means that the time to kill a bad idea is at the outset, not later on when time and resources have been expended.
 Ask your boss to define criteria early on for evaluating important ideas before they are implemented.
 Frame this within the context of wanting to ensure that they don't waste time on ideas or activities that might eat up valuable time and money.

-If and when you need to deliver bad news or give them a reality check, frame it as your giving them the best information possible and leave the ultimate decision to them.
+If and when you need to deliver bad news or give them a reality check, frame it as you're giving them the best information possible, and leave the ultimate decision to them.
 It also doesn't hurt to include a bit of a tease about potential consequences to instill some healthy fear.
-"Laura, I know that you're very excited about moving to the new organizational structure, but I just feel like I'd be doing you a disservice as your right hand not to point out a few potential concerns.
+"Laura, I know that you're excited about moving to the new organizational structure, but I just feel like I'd be doing you a disservice as your right hand not to point out a few potential concerns.

-If you sense that theirs is a sinking ship, get off!
-At least build a broad network and develop a "plan B" in case they are demoted or removed from the organization.
+If you sense that theirs is a sinking ship, get off.
+At least build a broad network, and develop a "plan B" in case they are demoted or removed from the organization.